 The Regional Justice Center (commonly abbreviated the “RJC”) is Clark County’s primary courthouse.
-Located in downtown Las Vegas at 200 Lewis Avenue, the RJC houses the following three courts:
+Located in downtown Las Vegas at 200 Lewis Avenue, the RJC houses the following two courts:

 - 1. What is the Regional Justice Center?

 - 3. How do I contact the RJC?